Pizzabagarn/WellnessQuests/README.md

 **Firebase configuration:**

-- For testing purposes, place the provided `google-services.json` file (included alongside this README in the `readme&json/` folder on Canvas) into the Android project at:
+For testing purposes, you need to place the `google-services.json` file into the Android project at:

-  WellnessQuest/app/google-services.json
+> If you are using the ZIP version provided via Canvas (final submission), the file is already included in the correct location.
+> If you downloaded the project from GitHub, this file is **not included** due to security reasons.
+Please contact the development team or set up your own Firebase project and add your own `google-services.json`.

 ---